Academic Catalog

 3.0 hours lecture

 World regional geography studies the overarching principles of human geography as applied to the major geographic regions of the world including Africa, the Middle East, South and East Asia, Australia, Europe and the Americas.
 Regional analysis will include: language, religion and ethnicity; population, land use and settlement patterns; economic, social and political systems; urban and environmental relationships; and the effects of technology and globalization in a rapidly changing world.
-(C-ID GEOG 125) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID GEOG 125) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 GEOG-120